EmilStenstrom/friendlybit/posts/2010-01-11-rendering-a-web-page-step-by-step.md

   - HTML
   - JS
 ---
 Have you ever thought about what happens when you surf the web?
-It&#8217;s not as simple as it seems:
+It's not as simple as it seems:

   1. You **type an URL** into address bar in your preferred browser.
   2. The browser **parses the URL** to find the protocol, host, port, and path.
   3. It **forms a HTTP request** (that was most likely the protocol)
   4. To reach the host, it first needs to **translate** the human readable host **into an IP number**, and it does this by doing a DNS lookup on the host
-  5. Then a **socket needs to be opened** from the user&#8217;s computer to that IP number, on the port specified (most often port 80)
+  5. Then a **socket needs to be opened** from the user's computer to that IP number, on the port specified (most often port 80)
   6. When a connection is open, the **HTTP request is sent** to the host
   7. The host **forwards the request** to the server software (most often Apache) configured to listen on the specified port
   8. The **server inspects the request** (most often only the path), and **launches the server plugin needed** to handle the request (corresponding to the server language you use, PHP, Java, .NET, Python?)